Well-posedness and stability for a class of solutions of semi-linear diffusion equations with rough coefficients: Solutions to semi-linear equations

 \subsection{Stability of the solutions}

 In this section, we extend the results of polynomial stability of the mild solutions of the fluid dynamic equations obtained in \cite{HuyHaXuan} to the semi-linear equation \eqref{NSE_nonlinear} on the abstract interpolation spaces.
-In particular, we need some further abstract assumptions on the dual operator $B'e^{-t A'}$ and the Nemytskii operator $G$ as in Assumption \ref{assum} below to establish the stability of the PAP-mild solution obtained in the previous section.
-These abstract assumptions (Assumption \ref{assum}) are not evident but exist.
-They are generalized from the estimates of $\nabla e^{-tA'}$ on the weak-Lorentz spaces appeared in the previous work on fluid dynamic equations (for more details see \cite[Theorem 2.5, Proposition 3.5 and Theorem 3.6]{HuyHaXuan}).
-Our results developed and completed the previous work \cite{GeHiHu} in term of asymptotic behaviours of periodic mild solutions of \eqref{NSE_nonlinear} and valid also for the diffusion equations with rough coefficients in Section \ref{Section 4}. \begin{assumption} We assume that: \begin{enumerate} \item[i)] There exist positive numbers $0<\beta_1<1<\beta_2$ and Banach spaces $T,Q_1,Q_2,K_1,K_2$ such that $K_i$ is a pre-dual space of $Q_i$, $K_1\cap K_2$ is dense in $K_i$ for $i=1,2$, $e^{-tA}$ is a $C_0$-semigroup on $Q_1$ and $Q_2$ and we have the following polynomial estimates
+In particular, we need some further abstract assumptions on the operator $e^{-t A}B$ and the Nemytskii operator $G$ as in Assumption \ref{assum} below to establish the stability of the PAP-mild solution obtained in the previous section. \begin{assumption} We assume that: \begin{enumerate} \item[i)] There exist positive numbers $0<\beta_1<1<\beta_2$ and Banach spaces $T,Q_1,Q_2,K_1,K_2$ such that $K_i$ is a pre-dual space of $Q_i$, $K_1\cap K_2$ is dense in $K_i$ for $i=1,2$, $e^{-tA}$ is a $C_0$-semigroup on $Q_1$ and $Q_2$ and we have the following polynomial estimates

 for some constant $\tilde{M} > 0$ independent of $t$ and $\psi$. \item[ii)] Putting $Q:= (Q_1, Q_2)_{\tilde{\theta}, \infty}$, where $0<\tilde{\theta}<1$ satisfied $(1-\tilde{\theta})\beta_1 + \tilde{\theta}\beta_2=1$, there exist positive constants $0 < \gamma < 1$ and $C_1 > 0$ such that